 Impact on your tax position

-While the lump sum you will receive is paid to you tax free, it could limit your access to some state benefits and it’s also possible that it will be considered a tax event at some point in the future, depending on what you do with the money.
+While the lump sum you'll receive is paid to you tax-free, it could limit your access to some state benefits and it’s also possible that it will be considered a tax event at some point in the future, depending on what you do with the money.

 Seek professional advice for clarity on this point.

 Taking out a lifetime mortgage will reduce the amount of equity in your property and therefore limit the amount you are able to pass on to beneficiaries (unless the property’s value increases significantly).

 However, it could also potentially reduce the amount of inheritance tax due on your estate.

 Most lenders will stipulate that the property needs to be maintained to a certain standard as a prerequisite of agreeing to a lifetime mortgage.
 This may not be realistic for you if you’re not up to the task of managing regular upkeep.